dovchar/grunt-qunit-sonar/README.md

     </project>
     ```
-4. So now we should send generated reports (jsTestDriver.conf-coverage.dat, TEST-projects-Gryphon-tools-grunt.xml) to sonar qube.
+4. So now we should send generated reports (jsTestDriver.conf-coverage.dat, TEST-projects-tools-grunt.xml) to sonar qube.
     We will use maven for this (http://maven.apache.org/download.cgi).
 If you use sonar v3.6+ you can use maven Maven 3.1+.
 If your sonar version less than v3.6 I would recomend to use Maven 3.0.5.

     Example: